arielrova/music-eval-interface/readme.md

 1. Hardcorded, fully workable prototype
 1. Implement Sliders and read values + push to Firebase
 2. Implement templates, tests & finish-survey
+3. Implement finish-survey
+4. Implement routing/generation of instances
+5. Fix the audio-player, forcing participants to listen to the whole sound before giving their ratings.
+Also hiding the next button as well as the pause and/or fast forward.
+6. Fix formatting on Instructions Page